yoichitgy/EECircularMusicPlayerControl/README.md

     self.yourCircularMusicPlayerControl.duration = self.yourAudioPlayer.duration;

 That's all you have to do!
 The example app in "EECircularMusicPlayerExample" directory shows a practical example to use the control with AVAudioPlayer.
 There is another way to use EECircularMusicPlayerControl without the delegate.
-Refet to example #2 in the example app to see how to use it without the delegate.
+Refer to example #2 in the example app to see how to use it without the delegate.

 Demo Project
 -----------